Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Introduction

+In this work, we overcome these challenges and close the research gap by introducing a cross-domain synthetic-to-real neural network-based approach for depth and normal estimation for the in-the-wild 3D scene understanding.
+To this end, we introduce a synthetic omnidirectional dataset rendered from life-sized and diverse virtual environments, featuring randomly placed scene agents (see Figure~\ref{fig:dataset}).
+The primary objective is to enable the joint estimation of scene depth and normal information across various outdoor scenarios.
+Subsequently, this can offer potential applications in immersive Virtual Reality \cite{Jay_2022_AIVR,Rey-Area_2022_CVPR} and Visual SLAM \cite{Won_ICRA_2020}.
+Notably, OmniHorizon dataset includes urban environments, natural elements like vegetation and rocks, and introduces dynamic elements such as pedestrians and vehicles.
+Additionally, the dataset encompasses different times of day, allowing for robust depth and normal estimation under varied lighting conditions.

-We further identify drawbacks with existing U-Net-based architectures for normal estimation, and propose a novel neural network architecture based on U-Net and Bottleneck transformer, dubbed UBotNet, which we find to improve the depth and normal estimation for both synthetic and real-world scenes.
-Moreover, we also analyze the cross-domain inference performance of UBotNet network trained on our OmniHorizon dataset and the state-of-the-art Fukuoka dataset \cite{mozos2019}.
-The proposed dataset and network demonstrates significant improvements in cross-domain inference, wherein we train the network on purely synthetic scenes and use it for in-the-wild real-world scene understanding (see Figure~\ref{fig:cross-domain inference}).
+We aim to achieve depth and normal estimation in real-world, in-the-wild scenes using a network trained exclusively on just synthetic dataset.
+In doing so, we also examine and address limitations in existing neural network architectures designed for depth and normal estimation.
+We propose an enhanced network architecture named UBotNet, drawing inspiration from U-Net \cite{RonnebergerFB15_UNet} and the Bottleneck transformer \cite{Srinivas_2021_CVPR}, which notably improves depth and normal estimation for both synthetic and real-world scenes.
+Furthermore, we conduct a thorough analysis of the cross-domain inference performance of UBotNet, trained on our OmniHorizon dataset, and the state-of-the-art Fukuoka dataset \cite{mozos2019}.
+The introduced dataset and neural network demonstrate significant advancements in cross-domain inference, showcasing the capability to train the network on synthetic scenes and successfully apply it to comprehend real-world, in-the-wild scenes, see Figure~\ref{fig:cross-domain inference}.